JoshuaKolden/apt-cyg/readme.md

 This repo is an attempt to restore a correct working copy of apt-cyg, and repair the improperly removed license.

-Commit b6076c2 is apt-cyg prior to the rename and license removal/ Commit 6f0fd05 is the most recent commit after the name change.
+Commit b6076c2 is apt-cyg prior to the rename and license removal.

+Commit 6f0fd05 is the most recent commit after the name change.

 # README for apt-cyg and Sage